joshmarinacci/canvasdeepdive-book/2014/lecture1.md

 ![mammal chart v1](lecture1_01.png).screenshot

 Hmm.
 That doesn't look so good.
 Most of our values are off the edge.
-We need to scale the data down and move it over a bit
+We need to scale the data down and move it over a bit.

 ```
 ctx.fillRect(
     mammal.mass / 30 + 40,
-    mammal.age*3 + 40,
+    mammal.age * 3 + 40,
     5,
     5
     )